pitchandtone/sapphire/docs/en/installation/windows-manual-iis-7.md

   * Look for InstanceMaxRequests and change the value to **10000**
   * Look for ActivityTimeout and change the value to **900**
   * Look for RequestTimeout and change the value to **900**
-  * Click the (Collection) field and press the ... button that appears to the right
+  * Look for Environment Variables, click "(Collection)" and then press the "..." button that appears to the right
   * Click Add when the dialog box appears
   * On the right, enter **PHP_FCGI_MAX_REQUESTS** for the entry to the Name field
   * On the right, enter **10000** for the entry to the Value field